Imranhossain7/Leetcode-with-Javascript/350. Intersection of Two Arrays II/SolutionProcess.md

 ## Javascript Code

-This is the Javascript olution using map to iterate over the element and compare the elements.
+This is the Javascript solution using map to iterate over the element and compare the elements.
 An array is used to return the answer.

 ```
 /**